chantastic/react-patterns/README.md

 - begin with `handle`
 - end with the name of the event they handle (eg, `Click`, `Change`)
-- include disambuating information, if necessary (eg, `handleNameChange` and `handleAgeChange`).
-If you do this, check whether you should actually be creating another component class.
 - be present-tense

+If you need to disambiguate handlers, add additional information between `handle` and the event name.
+For example, you can distinguish between `onChange` handlers:  `handleNameChange` and `handleAgeChange`.
+If you do this, check whether you should actually create another component class.

 **[⬆ back to top](#table-of-contents)**